rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< alert color="warning" >}}

 Setting incorrect parameters for rsync can result in the deletion of data.
 Furthermore, RsyncUI does not prevent you from performing such actions.

-RsyncUI is a complimentary and open-source application.
-Kindly review the MIT license.
+RsyncUI is a complimentary and open-source application. *Kindly review the MIT license* before commence using RsyncUI.

 {{< /alert >}}